aleixop/mast_eukbank/README.md

-# How marine are MAST (Marine Stramenopiles)?
+# How marine are Marine Stramenopiles (MAST)?
 A cross-system evaluation

 This repository contains code and data included in:

 --------
-Obiol, A., del Campo, J., de Vargas, C., Mahé, F., and Massana R. How marine are MAST (Marine Stramenopiles)?
+Obiol, A., del Campo, J., de Vargas, C., Mahé, F., and Massana R. How marine are Marine Stramenopiles (MAST)?
 A cross-system evaluation

 --------